Celebrating the excellence of writers from communities that have been under-represented in UK literary culture

 We are asking you – RSL Fellows, as well as publishers, agents and arts administrators, passionate readers, and peers – to recommend excellent writers from communities under-represented in UK literary culture for nomination to Fellowship.

-Recommendations of writers will be considered by a panel of RSL Fellows, chaired by Bernardine Evaristo and including Jay Bernard, Vahni Capildeo, Ian Duhig, Cynan Jones, Val McDermid, Sinéad Morrissey, Daljit Nagra, Nikesh Shukla, Ali Smith, Jack Thorne, Colm Tóibín, and Eley Williams.
+Recommendations of writers will be considered by a panel of RSL Fellows (pictured above), chaired by Bernardine Evaristo and including Jay Bernard, Vahni Capildeo, Ian Duhig, Cynan Jones, Val McDermid, Sinéad Morrissey, Daljit Nagra, Nikesh Shukla, Ali Smith, Jack Thorne, Colm Tóibín, and Eley Williams.
 The selected 30 writers each year will be elected by the RSL Council as FRSL.
 They will sign the historic Roll Book alongside 15 Fellows elected by the RSL’s direct Fellowship nomination process.

 At the heart of the RSL is its Fellowship, which encompasses around 600 of the most eminent authors working in the English language in the UK; the new FRSLs will give support to the RSL’s ideals of openness and inclusivity, convey the multi-faceted character of literature as created today, and help shape the RSL’s activities.
 Our Fellows inform all that we do—from judging prizes to writing new work for our young people’s outreach programme, from speaking at events to leading new initiatives to bring literature to the greatest possible number of people across the UK.
 Guided by your recommendations, we seek to celebrate the great diversity of the UK’s literary writing and writers in our Fellowship.

 You can read Arts Council England’s 2020 report on the creative case for diversity in the arts for more on the benefits to culture of diverse voices.